devsisters/libquic/README.md

 effortless as possible.
 See `DEPS` file for all the dependencies.
 See `manage.py` script for actual syncing.

-If you want to apply upstream chnages,
+If you want to apply upstream changes,

   1. Clone & Checkout chromium upstream.
   2. Build QUIC server: `cd out/Debug; ninja quic_server`